 1. Easy to Learn

-PyTorch has the same structure as traditional programming, and it has been brilliantly documented with the developer community continuously working to improve.
+The developer community has brilliantly documented PyTorch, continuously working to improve its structure, which remains similar to traditional programming.
 Due to this, it is easy to learn for the programmer and non-programmer.

-It has an interface with python and with different powerful APIs and can be implemented in Windows or Linux OS.
-With some programming, knowledge developer can improve their productivity as most of the tasks from PyTorch can be Automated.
+It has an interface with Python and different powerful APIs and can be implemented in Windows or Linux OS.
+With some programming knowledge, a developer can improve their productivity as most of the tasks from PyTorch can be Automated.

 3. Easy to Debug

 It can use debugging tools like pdb and ipdb tools of python.
-As PyTorch develops a computational graph at runtime programmer can use Pythons IDE PyCharm for debugging.
+As PyTorch develops a computational graph at runtime, programmers can use Pythons IDE PyCharm for debugging.

 4. Data Parallelism

-It can distribute the computational tasks among multiple CPUs or GPU.
+It can distribute the computational tasks among multiple CPUs or GPUs.
 This is possible using the data parallelism (torch.nn.DataParallel) feature, which wraps any module and helps us do parallel processing.

 5. Useful Libraries

 It has a large community of developers and researchers who built tools and libraries to extend PyTorch.
-This community helps in developing computer vision, reinforcement learning, NLP for research and production purposes. some of the popular libraries are GPyTorch, BoTorch, and Allen NLP.
+This community helps develop computer vision, reinforcement learning, and NLP for research and production purposes.
+Some of the popular libraries are GPyTorch, BoTorch, and Allen NLP.
 The rich set of powerful APIs helps to extend the PyTorch framework.

 Let’s look into the five major components of PyTorch: